Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 ![Edit mapping settings](../../Assets/Screenshots/EDI/Operation/MappingSettingsCreated.png "[Edit mapping settings]")

-Use the *Mapping settings* tab to specify some basic data that is needed to be able to send the EDIFACT message.
+The *Mapping settings* tab is used to specify some basic data that is needed to be able to send the EDIFACT message.
 This tab is only visible if you have successfully saved both the settings and the file settings in the corresponding tabs.

 - *Return format*